mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 ### Writing samples

-All professional writers should be able to provide you with writing samples, but they're not always an accurate reflection of their ability.
-A strong published piece might the result of adept editing rather than proficient writing.
+All professional writers should provide you with writing samples, but they're not always an accurate reflection of their ability.
+A strong published piece might the result of an adept editor rather than a proficient writer.
 Conversely, an article might be dull and convoluted because the client demanded a 2,000-word article about a 500-word topic.

 When I read writing samples, I look for writing that's either extremely good or extremely bad.
 I reject when their samples are especially weak.
 If the writing samples in their public portfolio are so-so, I ask if they have a sample that's closer to [my site's style](/hiring-content-writers/4-working-with-writers/#use-a-style-guide-to-enforce-consistency).